lettenj61/cjs/README.md

 $ cjs (-abfs) <code>
 ```

-`es` evaluate JavaScript `code` you give, just like `node -p` command.
+`cjs` evaluate JavaScript `code` you give, just like `node -p` command.
 Only difference is it apply evaluated code against inputs from `STDIN`.

 ### Behavior